ouzi-dev/k8sprimitives1/README.md

 > So now we can put both containers in a pod and leverage the pod semantics across shared network and volume.
 What happens if the pod dies though ?
 How can i maintain a number of pods always ?

-### 04 - Run a fixed number of replics for each of our pods, called deployment
+### 04 - Run a fixed number of replicas for each of our pods, called deployment

 In this step we will create two deployment objects.
 One for cats and one for dogs.
 They will each have a fixed number of replicas such that we can ensure a fixed capacity irrespective of individual pods are dying.